tomashco/mamakitchen/README.md

-# sharfood
+# Mamakitchen
-A sharing economy solution to the food industry struggle
+An old solution to new challanges